By Dakota Wind

 Warreconne River, the present Beaver Creek in what is now .
 He was struck down by one of his own tribesman, blind and unable to defend himself.
 Emmons County, North Dakota

 Waneta had two sons, Iron Eyes and The Charger II.
-The descendants of the son Iron Eyes reside on the Standing Rock Sioux Indian Resevation.
+The descendants of The Charger reside on the Standing Rock Sioux Indian Reservation and the Spirit Lake Sioux Indian Reservation.

 A United States Navy ship was named the USS Waneta in honor of Waneta.